xynree/base-dv-template/README.md

 - Triggers on pushes to `main` branch
 - Builds the project with the correct base path
-- Deploys to GitHub Pages
+- Deploys to GitHub Pages on the `gh-pages` branch